jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 #### Completed Iteration Code ( 40% )

-Code functionality will be tested with automated tests through Github.
+Code functionality will be tested with automated tests through GitHub.
 We expect you to have basic feedback running by the end of week two of Iteration 2.
 In that case, you will see _some_ of the elements we'll be testing in our assessment.
 Review the automated feedback prior to final submission, as it will identify any issues with directory structure, compilation issues, or failed unit tests.
 Assessment will also include a visual inspection of the simulation and its output, as well as a visual inspection of the code.

 <hr>